 When to use: You need a quick sale and money is nowhere the top of your priority list.

 A Few Nuts and Bolts

 Your own personal reason for selling plus the market conditions are going to determine your asking and ultimately your selling price.

-During the time we were operating our “for sale by owner” company from 1998 – 2002, our experience was the owners received on average, market value.
+When I was operating my “for sale by owner” company from 1998 – 2002, my experience was the owners received on average, market value.
 Some sold for the home appraisal value, some slightly above and some slightly below.

 The real estate market conditions at that time could be described as good.
-These sellers were far ahead of other for sale by owners because they had this material we are giving to you on this site for free.
+These sellers were far ahead of other for sale by owners because they had this material I am giving to you on this site for free.

-Just to be fair, we also provided other marketing services and charged them a fee for the total package.
+Just to be fair, I also provided other marketing services and charged them a fee for the total package.
 I will be showing you how to obtain everything else you will require in other areas of this web-site.
-Of course we will also share the why.
+Of course, I will also share the why.